 Title redacted (under review).

 Normic support is a non-probabilistic relation of evidential support: a body of evidence E normically supports a proposition P if it generates the need for a special explanation in the case that P is false (Smith 2010; 2016).
 Normic support also illuminates the legal category of eye-witness testimony: if in a court of law an eye-witness testifies to a proposition P, this will also generate the need for a special explanation in the case that P is false.
 The present paper puts pressure on exactly this claim.
 I begin with a survey of key empirical findings on eye-witness testimony, and I draw the attention to the wording of jury instructions that warn the fact-finders against its unreliability.
 Next, I show how these jury instructions carry considerable defeating power that prevents key instances of eye-witness testimony from providing normic support; this phenomenon particularly affects eye-witness identifications.
 I discuss ways to reject and accommodate this result, but the final upshot will be the following: absent a further piece of corroborating evidence, key instances of eye-witness testimony such as eye-witness identifications cannot provide normic support in a court of law.

-Justification and the Folk Disconnection (in progress).
+Epistemic Justification and the Folk Conceptual Gap (in progress).